Arizona Vegetable Planting Guide: A Visual Guide for Low Desert Vegetables

 Amaranth

-Grows best from seed
+- Grows best from seed

-Harvest leaves as needed and cut the seed-heads with stems for drying to collect seeds.
+- Harvest leaves as needed and cut the seed-heads with stems for drying to collect seeds.

-Good to Know: Annual.
-Leaves are very high in protein.
+- Leaves are high in protein.

 Armenian Cucumber

-How to grow Armenian Cucumbers:
+How to grow Armenian cucumbers in the low desert of Arizona:

-Grows best from seed or transplant
+- Grows best from seed or transplant

-Good to know: Don’t rush to plant in the spring; Armenian cucumbers prefer warm temperatures.
+- Don’t rush to plant in the spring; Armenian cucumbers prefer warm temperatures.
 Heat tolerance is their number one attribute; high temperatures do not stress these plants.

 Artichokes

-Grows best from transplant
+- Grows best from transplant

-Time to harvest: 4 – 6 months
+- Time to harvest: 4 – 6 months

 - Buds are edible when harvested young (before opening and developing into flowers).

 - At the end of flowering, plants should be cut down to ground and mulched heavily.
+Plants normally come back each year.

 Arugula

-Grows best from seed
+- Grows best from seed

 - Prolonged warm temperatures cause arugula to bolt and become bitter.